mustafar/nh-recipes/content/blog/dahi-vada/index.md

 ### Dal mix

-* 1 cup of Urad Dal Split
+* 1 cup of split urad daal
-* 1 cup Black eyed Beans
+* 1 cup black eyed beans
-* 1 cup Split Matpe Beans
+* 1 cup split Matpe beans
-* 2 green chilies
+* 2 green chillies
 * 1 inch ginger
-* 2tbsp Coriander seeds need to be ground in a fine powder[](<>) and mixed in the Vada batter
+* 2 tbsp coriander seeds need to be ground in a fine powder and mixed into the batter

-### For Spice mixture
+### Spice mixture

-* 1 tsp of red chili powder
+* 1 tsp of red chilli powder
 * 2 tbsp of black salt
 * 3 tbsp of roasted cumin seeds ground
-* Salt to taste
+* Salt, to taste

 ### Yogurt mix

-* 500 grams of Yogurt beaten with a whisk.
+* 500 grams of yogurt beaten with a whisk.
-* salt to taste
 * 1 tsp of sugar
+* Salt, to taste

 # Directions

-1. Make a nice batter with Urad Daal Split add Maple Beans Flour as well.
-2. Once the batter is made put cold water in and make reasonable size balls and Deep Fry.
-3. Excess Oil can be drained on a paper towel.
+Make a nice batter with urad daal and Maple beans flour as well.
+Once the batter is done, put cold water in and make reasonably sized balls and deep fry to make vadas.
+Excess oil can be drained on a paper towel.

-4. Once the Vadas are made soak them in water for 5 - 7 mins.
-5. Squeeze out the excess water from the Vadas.
-6. Lay them in a plate add beaten yogurt and Tamarind Chutney on the Vadas.
+Once the vadas are made soak them in water for 5-7 mins.
+Squeeze out the excess water from them.
+Lay them on a plate and add beaten yogurt and tamarind chutney on top.

-7. Sprinkle chaat masala over the Vadas to your taste.
+Sprinkle chaat masala over the vadas to your taste.